Gobidev/distrowatch-checker/README.md

 # distrowatch-checker
-A small python scripts that checks distrowatch.com for news and sends discord webhook notifications for new ones.
+A small python script that checks distrowatch.com for news and sends discord webhook notifications for new ones.

 ## How to Run